phpeterson-usf/autograder/README.md

     ```

 ## Usage for Instructors
-1. Add your Github Classroom organization and a list of students to your `~/.config/grade/config.toml`
+1. Add your Github Classroom organization and a list of students to `~/.config/grade/config.toml`
     ```
     org = "cs315-21s"
     students = [